styd/apexcharts.rb/README.md

   ..
 }
 ```
 PS: `Property` can be any model you have and `inactive` and `active`
 are just some normal ActiveRecord scopes.
+Keep scrolling down to see
+accepted data format.

 Example options used for cartesian charts: